STAY TUNED FOR UPDATES ON THE UPCOMING 2022 RESEARCH CYCLE

 We divided the firms in each local market into “highly recommended” and “recommended” categories.
 All listed firms were consistently mentioned by peers and clients, but the “highly recommended” firms received the most mentions, and were held as dominant in their particular jurisdiction.

 Rankings of the top local litigation stars

-The list of “local litigation stars” for each state reflects only those individuals who were recommended consistently as reputable and effective litigators by clients and peers.
+The list of “local litigation stars” for each state/province reflects only those individuals who were recommended consistently as reputable and effective litigators by clients and peers.

 We have made every effort to offer in-depth coverage of the ranked firms.
 In some cases, however, we were not able to provide editorial content for every ranked firm due to a lack of participation or available information.

 Recommendations are based on interviews with the nation’s leading private practice lawyers and in-house counsel.
 These interviews were conducted between October and January.
 Firms cannot pay to be recommended for the guide.
 Instead, firms have been independently offered the opportunity to take a professional listing regardless of editorial content.

 Alongside our firm rankings we also recognise the work of outstanding individuals.
 Our recommendations are based on the same three factors as our law firm rankings and consist of the following categories:

 Lawyers who are highly regarded by their peers and possess a strong case record and positive client feedback.

 'Ones to watch' these are lawyers who are building their reputations in the market.
 Future stars are NOT age-specific.